guybrush262/Assistant-conversations/README.md

 sudo nano /etc/systemd/system/log_service.service

-and inside it input the following code:
+and inside it input the Service code.

-[Unit]
-Description=Flask Log Service
-After=network.target

-[Service]
-ExecStart=/home/plinio1/flask_env/bin/python3 /home/plinio1/log_service.py
-WorkingDirectory=/home/plinio1
-StandardOutput=inherit
-StandardError=inherit
-Restart=always
-User=plinio1

-[Install]
-WantedBy=multi-user.target

-15) Activate and start the service:

-sudo systemctl daemon-reload

-sudo systemctl enable log_service

-sudo systemctl start log_service

 *Finalize the Home Assistant configuration*